microsoft/qsharp/katas/content/multi_qubit_gates/anti_controlled_gate/solution.md

 $$

 You need a way to transform the $CNOT$ gate into the unitary transformation represented by $U$.
 Remember that the Pauli X gate flips the state in the single-qubit case.
 Here you need to use a 2-qubit version of this gate, which would affect only the second qubit.
-You conclude, that the idenity gate needs to be used on the first qubit.
+You can conclude that the identity gate needs to be used on the first qubit.
 In the end, the required gate is a tensor product: $I \otimes X$.

 You validate that composition of $I \otimes X$ and the $CNOT$ gate produces the required unitary transformation represented by $U$.